jessie20022/cmsc320finalproject/README.md

 ```

 ## Hypothesis Test
 In this section of the tutorial, we aim to see whether there is a statistically significant different in the mean average GPA of all CMSC (Computer Science) and KNES (Kinesiology) courses.
 We want to accomplish this using a two sample t test, where we are essentially testing whether two population means are equal.
 In this case, we are using the unpaired variation of the test because we can not assume that the samples are correlated.
-In this situation, our null hypothesis $H_0$ is that the populations
+In this situation, our null hypothesis $H_0$ is that the population means are equal, i.e. $\mu_difference = 0$

 ```
-#make numpy arrays out of the avg gpa column for both
+# make numpy arrays out of the avg gpa column for both
 cmsc_avg_gpa = cmsc_courses_df['average_gpa'].values
 knes_avg_gpa = knes_courses_df['average_gpa'].values

 print("CMSC Courses count: " + str(len(cmsc_avg_gpa)) + " or " + "KNES Courses count: " + str(len(knes_avg_gpa)))

-#cut off 18 entries to be the same sample size
+# cut off 18 entries to be the same sample size
 index = [35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, 51, 52]

 cmsc_avg_gpa2 = np.delete(cmsc_avg_gpa, index)